Design Invitations

 Get The Invitations Ready To Mail

-Of course you can just send your invitations as an attachment via email but if you want to mail them, here's the method that I use:
+After you design invitations in Powerpoint, you can just send them as an attachment via email, but if you want to mail them, here's the method that I use:

-• Fold the invitations into thirds (design inside) then either put them in an envelope or seal them with a mailing sticker.icon If you use the stickers, ask the post office to manually scan the invitations so they don't tear (as opposed to putting them through the automated machines).
+• Fold the invitations into thirds (design inside) then either put them in an envelope or seal them with a sticker.
+I use gold, round seals that are about 1-1/2 inches in diameter If you use the stickers, ask the post office to manually scan the invitations so they don't tear (as opposed to putting them through the automated machines).

 • Apply postage as you normally would with any other piece of mail.